 Months of entry

-The International Master's in Economy, State and Society is fast becoming the programme of choice for students with a serious interest in the economies, states and societies of the wider European region.
+The International Master's in Economy, State and Society is a good pathway for students with a serious interest in the economies, states and societies of the wider European region.

 Students benefit from an integrated study programme, with the first year spent at UCL School of Slavonic and East European Studies (SSEES) and the second year at one of the partner universities in the Czech Republic (Prague), Estonia (Tartu), Finland (Helsinki), Hungary (Budapest), Poland (Krakow), Serbia (Belgrade) and Russia (Moscow).